National Police Service Commission NPSC

 246. (4) The composition of the National Police Service shall reflect the regional and ethnic diversity of the people of Kenya.

-The Commission will have nine members, to serve for a six year term:
+The Commission will have nine members when fully constituted, to serve for a six year term:

 (2) The Commission consists of— (a) the following persons, each appointed by the President— (i) a person who is qualified to be appointed as a High Court Judge; (ii) two retired senior police officers; and (iii) three persons of integrity who have served the public with distinction; (b) the Inspector-General of the National Police Service; and (c) both Deputy Inspectors-General of the National Police Service.